CICCE Student Leadership Positions

 - A copy of your resume listing your extracurricular activities, community service, and offices held at the University.
 Include length of involvement and leadership roles for each activity.

-- One reference form that speaks to your character, work ethic and mentorship/leadership potential.
+- One online reference form that speaks to your character, work ethic and mentorship/leadership potential.
 If you are applying for the iTeam position, the form should also address your presentation/facilitation skills.
 The reference form should be completed by a University of Mississippif faculty or staff member.
-Please print the form, ask the faculty/staff member to complete, and return to you so thay you may submit by the March 23rd deadline.
+Please send the reference form to a faculty or staff member, inform them of the positon(s) you are applying for, and ask them to complete it no later than Thursday, March 22nd at 4:00 PM.

 - Why do you hope to hold a student leader position(s) for the Center for Inclusion & Cross Cultural Engagement?